szeitlin/szeitlin-blog/content/posts/engineering/cross-account-access-aws.md

 Note that you can’t edit a security configuration, you can only delete and/or create a new one.
 So I started over and created a new one with the identical permissions and a different name.

 Finally, it worked for the ones with the custom key.
-(Totally anticlimactic, btw, after all that work.)
+(Totally anticlimactic, btw, after all that confusion.)

 ----------